 Choosing the Right Cooking Oil

 Selecting the right cooking oil is crucial when cooking eggs on stainless steel.
-Opt for oils with high smoke points, such as avocado oil, grapeseed oil, or clarified butter (ghee).
-These oils can withstand high heat without breaking down, preventing your eggs from sticking and imparting unwanted flavors.
+Opt for oils with high smoke points, such as avocado, grapeseed, or clarified butter (ghee).
+These oils can withstand high heat without breaking down, preventing eggs from sticking and imparting unwanted flavors.

 Heating the Pan

-To achieve the perfect cooking temperature, preheat your stainless steel pan over medium heat for a few minutes.
-This allows the pan to evenly distribute the heat and minimizes the risk of overcooking your eggs.
+Preheat your stainless steel pan over medium heat for a few minutes to achieve the perfect cooking temperature.
+This allows the pan to distribute the heat evenly and minimizes the risk of overcooking your eggs.

-A preheated pan also helps in creating a desirable crispy texture on the outside of your eggs.
+A preheated pan also helps create a desirable crispy texture outside your eggs.

 Cracking and Seasoning the Eggs